o-ran-sc/nonrtric/docs/overview.rst

 See also: `A1 Policy Management Service in ONAP <https://wiki.onap.org/pages/viewpage.action?pageId=84672221>`_

+Implementation:
+* Implemented as a Java Spring Boot application

 A1/SDNC Controller & A1 Adapter (Controller plugin)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Mediation point for A1 interface termination in SMO/NONRTRIC